-With this question, you want to not only impress your potential employer with your knowledge, but also demonstrate how you will apply it to the specific position for which you are applying.
+With this question, you want to not only impress your potential employer with your knowledge but also demonstrate how you will apply it to the specific position for which you are applying.
 You may have a background in several theoretical orientations that are excellent and evidence-based, but not evidence-based for the population for which you will work if given the position.
 Use your knowledge of theory and how you will apply it to this position to this specific population.

 2. How do you stay organized and stay on top of documentation?

-This question is very common for both bachelors and masters level positions.
+This question is very common for both bachelor’s and master’s level positions.
 This question is asked because it is so easy to get disorganized and get behind on documentation requirements.
 You will need to give your potential employers examples of how you stay organized and stress your commitment to keeping on top of your documentation requirements.

 3. What experience have you had with inappropriate boundaries and HIPAA violations and how have you corrected them?

 Your potential employer wants to know that you are committed to following the regulations for PHI and that you are knowledgeable about these requirements.
-This might be the time to mention how you avoid dual relationships, deal overly friendly clients, or how you dealt with an ethical dilemma in the past.
+This might be the time to mention how you avoid dual relationships, deal with overly friendly clients, or how to dealt with an ethical dilemma in the past.

 4. How do you maintain the confidentiality of clients?

 Your potential employer wants to know if you understand confidentiality laws and that you are committed to following these rules to protect your clients.
-Remember that in order to maintain confidentiality, it is never appropriate to speak with a client in public, speak with them on the phone in a public place, not keep confidential materials locked, carry confidential material on a thumb drive that does not meet HIPAA requirements, text or email clients or about clients without using encrypted email or initials, keep files in your car especially if they are not locked or if they are out in the open where they can be seen, etc. Let your potential employer know you are careful and mindful of the potential for breach of confidentiality.
+Remember that in order to maintain confidentiality, it is never appropriate to speak with a client in public, speak with them on the phone in a public place, not keep confidential materials locked, carry confidential material on a thumb drive that does not meet HIPAA requirements, text or email clients or about clients without using encrypted email or initials, keep files in your car especially if they are not locked or if they are out in the open where they can be seen, etc. Let your potential employer know you are careful and mindful of the potential for a breach of confidentiality.